t307-cpu/Cell-Membrane-Transport-Investigation/README.md

           setFeedback(
-            "This glucose carrier performs facilitated diffusion, " + "so glucose must move down its concentration gradient.", "warning"
+            "This glucose carrier performs facilitated diffusion, " + "so there is net glucose movemenmt down its concentration gradient.", "warning"
           );